imalitavakoli/learn-scrum/README.md

 # What's next?
-In this tutorial I tried to cover anything important about the Agile Development Process and Scrum. explained the Scrum benefits, major players, how to estimate and some of its useful techniques, sprint rituals, Burndown Chart, Planning Board and some other terms such as Product Backlog, Sprint and User Story.
+In this tutorial I tried to cover anything important about the Agile Development Process and Scrum.
+Explained the Scrum benefits, major players, how to estimate and some of its useful techniques, sprint rituals, Burndown Chart, Planning Board and some other terms such as Product Backlog, Sprint and User Story.

 Like to learn more?
 Checkout the following resources: